christian-hess-94/web-design-knowledge-base/Color.md

 Colors are percieved differently by people.
 This comes from their own perspective of color aswell as their upbringing or even their cultural inheritance.

 ![[Pasted image 20211129191157.png]]
-`The two most used color schemes, RGD f`
+`The two most used color schemes, RGB for computers and CMYK for printers.`

+#### Color Scheme

+A color scheme is a set of colors th